matthew-coad/autem/doc/07-SS-Species Simulation.md

 Restore step function so it is a count of the number of rounds in a simulation. **done**

+## SS-Remove data column from report

+The data column is superfluous so remove it.

 ## SS-Terminate Epoch when it Jams

 ## SS-Terminate Epoch when it stops evolving